 Rosh Hashanah isn't necessarily a time for culinary innovation—your family has probably been eating the same things for years.
 But food is a huge part of the holiday, so it's worth putting some thought into what you make.
-That could be as simple as a brisket braised to moist, tender perfection or a loaf of eggy homemade challah, but you could try to mix things up—think smoked brisket rather than braised, Tuscan-Jewish fried chicken, or matzo ball soup with a Mexican twist.
+That could be as simple as a truly moist and tender braised brisket (yes, it's possible!) or a loaf of eggy homemade challah, but you could also try to mix things up—think smoked brisket rather than braised, Tuscan-Jewish fried chicken, or matzo ball soup with a Mexican twist.
 However you like to eat on Rosh Hashanah, we've got you covered.

 Crown Roast of Lamb With Couscous Stuffing and Pistachio-Mint Sauce

-Lamb is a classic Rosh Hashanah centerpiece, and for the most impressive centerpiece you have to go with crown roast.
-The roast's shape makes it easy to overcook—the best way to get it right is to start it low and then finish it high to brown it.
-Serving some sort of stuffing in the roast is a good idea, but be sure to cook it separately so that everything cooks properly.
+Lamb is a classic Rosh Hashanah centerpiece, and the most impressive centerpiece is undeniably a crown roast.
+The roast's shape makes it easy to overcook, though—the best way to get it right is to start it low, then finish it high to brown it, a technique otherwise known as the reverse sear.
+Serving some sort of stuffing in the roast is a good idea, but be sure to cook it separately so that everything heats up to the proper degree.

 Sous Vide Leg of Lamb With Mint, Cumin, and Black Mustard